Dark web: Journalism

-Many journalists, alternative news organizations, educators, and researchers are influential in their writing and speaking of the darknet, and making its use clear to the general public.
+Many journalists, alternative news organizations, educators, and researchers are influential in their writing and speaking of the dark web, and making its use clear to the general public.
 Media coverage typically reports on the dark web in two ways; detailing the power and freedom of speech the dark web allows people to express, or more commonly reaffirms the illegality and fear of its contents, such as computer hackers.
 Many headlines tie the dark web to child pornography with headlines such as, "N.J. man charged with surfing 'Dark Web' to collect nearly 3K images of child porn", along with other illegal activities where news outlets describe it as "a hub for black markets that sell or distribute drugs".

 Specialist Clearweb news sites such as DeepDotWeb and All Things Vice provide news coverage and practical information about dark web sites and services; however, DeepDotWeb was shut down by authorities in 2019.
 The Hidden Wiki and its mirrors and forks hold some of the largest directories of content at any given time.
 Traditional media and news channels such as ABC News have also featured articles examining the darknet.